 Surf the web.
-Visit other commercial websites.
+Visit other business websites, especially those for creative companies.
 What kind of promotions or marketing campaigns are they running?
 What do you like or not like about them?
 Take notes.
 It is not cool to “lift” someone else’s marketing campaign and claim it for your own.
 There is nothing wrong, however, with being inspired by it and finding a way to make something similar work in your own business.

 Create your own mastermind group.
 Plan a regular get-together with other professionals in your area.
 They can be in your industry, or in different industries.
 This is a great opportunity to exchange ideas and help one another build your businesses.
 Someone may come up with an idea that doesn’t work for them but might be perfect for you.
 They might also help you figure out a way to make an idea you like but are stuck on work for your business.

 What do you do to get inspired?
-How do you recharge when the well of creativity dries up?
+How do you recharge your creativity when the well has run dry?
 Please share your thoughts and ideas in the comment section below.